-- Remain informed and have overall responsibility and accountability for Health and Safety in the workplace and ensure that employee responsibilities are implemented and practiced on a consistent basis as further described below. - > Review the Health and Safety Policy annually. - Ensure the Health and Safety Policy Statement is posted in a conspicuous location and communicated to all staff. - Communicate and ensure adherence to these rules. - > Report and/or remedy any potentially unsafe areas or practices. - Provide written instructions as to the measures and procedures to be taken for the protection of staff. - > Ensure training in health and safety for all staff. - > Ensure equipment is maintained in safe working condition. - > Ensure WHMIS training is completed by all staff. - > Ensure emergency evacuation plan is in place. - > Ensure an adequate number of staff are trained in First Aid/CPR. - > Ensure performance of regular workplace safety inspections. - Monitor staff and hold them accountable for safety performance. - Understand and ensure compliance with the Occupational Health and Safety Act (the "Act"). - > Implement and maintain a safe and healthy work environment. - Ensure that employees are adequately trained in H&S and are informed of their responsibilities under the Act where they act on behalf of their employer.
+- Remain informed and have overall responsibility and accountability for Health and Safety in the workplace and ensure that employee responsibilities are implemented and practiced on a consistent basis as further described below. - > Review the Health and Safety Policy annually. - Ensure the Health and Safety Policy Statement is posted in a conspicuous location and communicated to all staff. - > Communicate and ensure adherence to these rules. - > Report and/or remedy any potentially unsafe areas or practices. - Provide written instructions as to the measures and procedures to be taken for the protection of staff. - > Ensure training in health and safety for all staff. - > Ensure equipment is maintained in safe working condition. - > Ensure WHMIS training is completed by all staff. - > Ensure emergency evacuation plan is in place. - > Ensure an adequate number of staff are trained in First Aid/CPR. - > Ensure performance of regular workplace safety inspections. - > Monitor staff and hold them accountable for safety performance. - Understand and ensure compliance with the Occupational Health and Safety Act (the "Act"). - Implement and maintain a safe and healthy work environment. - Ensure that employees are adequately trained in H&S and are informed of their responsibilities under the Act where they act on behalf of their employer.

-Township of Douro-Dummer - Human Resources Policy Manual 5.0 (see also Appendix Policy Title: Health and Safety Policy Number: 5.0 H&S Policy Program) Effective February 1, 2022 Revision Number: New Policy Date: Replaces: Prepared Human Resources Approved By: CAO By:
+Policy Title: Health and Safety Policy Number: 5.0 (accompanies see also Appendix 5.0 H&S Policy Program) Effective Date: February 1, 2022 Revision Number: Replaces: New Policy Prepared By: Human Resources Approved By: CAO

-All employees must:
+All Employees must: